Neamar/storylines/specs/backend.md

 * `on_display`, a list of operations that will be applied when this action is displayed to the *Reader*.
 See "Conditions & operations" below for details.
 * `actions`, an object of available actions for the *Reader*.
 The only time when this object can be empty is for end events, to finish the story.
 Each action key is the name that will be displayed.
 Within this key:
     - `operations`, a list of operations that will be applied if this action is chosen.
 See "Conditions & operations" below for details.
+* `repeatable`, a boolean, defaults to `false`.
+A non-repeatable event is guaranteed to only be displayed once to the user.

 ## Conditions & operations
 ### Conditions